CodeNameFox06/openhospital/README.md

 To create the Open Hospital portable distributions, make sure to have installed the following dependencies on a Linux machine:
-_JDK 6+, Maven, asciidoctor-pdf, docker-compose, MySQL client, zip._
+_JDK 6+, Maven, ASCII doctor-pdf, docker-compose, MySQL client, zip._

 Then follow these simple steps: